-- Places the health or safety of any member of the University community at risk - Denies or unreasonably interferes with the rights of other students, faculty, or staff of the University, including the rights of others to demonstrate - · Employs force or violence or threatens force or violence against any persons or property - Violates any ordinance or law. - Creates a volume of noise that prevents members of the University community from carrying on their normal activities - Results in actual or threatened destruction, damage or defacement of personal property - Results in actual or threatened destruction, damage or defacement of University property, grounds or facilities. - Congregates or assembles in any University building or on University property in ways that disrupts the University's normal functions - Occurs in a way that blocks entrances, exits, or passageways from or to any University building or vehicle traffic on or to the campus.
+- Places the health or safety of any member of the University community at risk - Denies or unreasonably interferes with the rights of other students, faculty, or staff of the University, including the rights of others to demonstrate - Employs force or violence or threatens force or violence against any persons or property - Violates any ordinance or law. - Creates a volume of noise that prevents members of the University community from carrying on their normal activities - Results in actual or threatened destruction, damage or defacement of personal property - Results in actual or threatened destruction, damage or defacement of University property, grounds or facilities. - Congregates or assembles in any University building or on University property in ways that disrupts the University's normal functions. - Takes place overnight and/or involves the establishment of encampments or similar use of tents, walls, barriers, structures or objects on University grounds, property or facilities. - Occurs in a way that blocks entrances, exits, or passageways from or to any University building or vehicle traffic on or to the campus.
 Corridors, stairways, doorways, and building entrances may not be blocked or obstructed in violation of the regulations of the University or local fire codes. - Fails to comply with any other University policy or any other lawful directive, including a directive to cease the Event.